Kria Vitis Acceleration (Version: Vitis 2022.1)¶

 This tutorial builds the smart camera application from the ground up.
 It is divided into two steps.

-In this step, we will build an Image Resizing Application that leverages the Vitis Vision library and control it using the AMD VVAS Plugins.
-The Image resizing application implements a resize kernel on the FPGA, which reads a input image from the MIPI camera and converts it to a BGR format of user-defined size.
-VVAS running on the CPU reads the resize output and uses the VVAS file output plugin to write to the disk.
-The Pyuv player is used to view the BGR output.
+In this step, you build an image resizing application that leverages the Vitis Vision library and control it using the AMD VVAS plug-ins.
+The image resizing application implements a resize kernel on the FPGA, which reads an input image from the MIPI camera and converts it to a BGR format of user-defined size.
+VVAS running on the CPU reads the resize output and uses the VVAS file output plug-in to write to the disk.
+The PYUV player is used to view the BGR output.

-In this step, we will extend the Image resizing hardware pipeline with a DPU Inference unit to perform an ML Inference to complete the smartcam application.
-Instead of sending the resized output to CPU to write to the disk, in this step we will send the resizing output to the DPU Engine on the FPGA to perform the ML Inference.
-Once the inference is, the VVAS running on the CPU uses the VVAS overlay, kmssink plugins to perform the ML Overlay and display operations.
+In this step, you extend the image resizing hardware pipeline with a DPU inference unit to perform a ML inference to complete the SmartCam application.
+Instead of sending the resized output to CPU to write to the disk, in this step, you send the resizing output to the DPU Engine on the FPGA to perform the ML inference.
+Once the inference is performed, the VVAS running on the CPU uses the VVAS overlay and kmssink plug-ins to perform the ML Overlay and display operations.

 mkdir tutorial